novoda/react-native-workshop/slides.md

 1. Using `ScrollView` instead of our `View` element would make it scrollable.
 2. Using `FlatList`, a similar concept to `RecyclerView` on Android and `UICollectionView` on iOS.

-`ScrollView` is usually picked when we have a fixed layout that might not fit in the container, `FlatList` is used when we have an arbitrary amount of data and we want it to be rendered when on screen.
+`ScrollView` is usually picked when we have a fixed layout that might not fit in the container, `FlatList` is used when we have an arbitrary amount of data and we want to render only the components that are visible on screen.
 We will go with `FlatList`.

 > `FlatList` accepts various parameters, in our case we're interested in `data`, which is a list of items to render (our todos), and `renderItem`, which is a callback to render our `Todo` item.